 Most medications may be continued as usual, but some medications can interfere with the preparation or the examination.
 It is therefore best to inform your physician of your current medications as well as any allergies to medications several days prior to the examination.
 Aspirin products, arthritis medications, anticoagulant (blood thinners), insulin, and iron products are examples of medications whose use should be discussed with your physician prior to the examination.
 It is also essential that you alert your doctor if you require antibiotics prior to undergoing dental procedures, since you may need antibiotics prior to colonoscopy as well.

-What Can Be Expected During Colonoscopy?
+What Can Be Expected During Colonoscopy in NJ?

 Colonoscopy is usually well tolerated and rarely causes much pain.
-There is often a feeling of pressure, bloating, or cramping at times, during the procedure.
+There is often a feeling of pressure, bloating, or cramping at times during the procedure.
 This procedure is usually performed with sedation.
 An Anesthesiologist will administer medication through a vein to help you relax and better tolerate any discomfort from the procedure.
 You will be lying on your side or on your back while the colonoscope is advanced slowly through the large intestine.
 As the colonoscope is slowly withdrawn, the lining is again carefully examined.
 The procedure usually takes 15 to 60 minutes.
 In some cases, passage of the colonoscope through the entire colon to its junction with the small intestine cannot be achieved.
-The physician will decide if the limited examination is sufficient or if other examinations are necessary.
+The physician will decide if the limited examination is sufficient or if additional examinations are necessary.

-What If The Colonoscopy Shows Something Abnormal
+What If The Colonoscopy Shows Something Abnormal?

 If your doctor thinks an area of the bowel needs to be evaluated in greater detail, a forceps instrument is passed through the colonoscope to obtain a biopsy (a sample of the colon lining) or a small brush is introduced to collect cells (a cytology test).
 These specimens are submitted to the pathology laboratory for analysis.
 If colonoscopy is being performed to identify sites of bleeding, the areas of bleeding may be controlled through the colonoscope by injecting certain medications or by coagulating the bleeding vessels.
 If polyps are found, they are generally removed.
 None of these additional procedures produce pain since the colon lining can only sense stretching.
 Remember, biopsies are taken for many reasons and do not necessarily mean that cancer is suspected.